johnalison/obsidian-notes/Journal/3 October 2024 Thursday.md

 Up at 7:15

-M & T to schol
+M & T to school

 Reviewing September
 - [ ] Expand calculation in [[Ratio Errors]]